- About Us

 The Counseling Clinic does not offer Disordered Eating specific treatment as this a specialized area of practice.
 The Counseling Clinic can provide off campus referrals.

 College is difficult enough.
 Asking your body to work hard, study hard, and play hard, when your body is undernourished or compromised, makes college even more difficult.
 It can also make things very confusing and complicated.
 Often, thinking around body image can become illogical.
 Who we might see in the mirror may not be who the world sees.
 If you or someone you know has struggled with an eating disorder in the past, it is important to consider that transitioning to college can be stressful, as is any major life change.
 The stress from this, as with any major life change, can contribute to a relapse or reoccurrence of an eating disorder or disordered eating.
-The Eastern Illinois University Disordered Eating Treatment Team (DETT) understands these difficulties and complexities, working with students to improve their mental and physical health.

 Many people who have an unhealthy/problematic relationship with food and poor body image, may not have a diagnosable eating disorder but are still greatly impacted by disordered eating behaviors and thoughts.
 Disordered eating consists of a spectrum of thoughts, feelings and behaviors associated with problem eating.
 On one end of this spectrum one might find concerns with body image and preoccupation with certain foods or eating habits.
 On the other end one might see severe caloric restriction (Anorexia Nervosa) or binge-purge cycles (Bulimia Nervosa), either of which can result in serious health problems and even death.